microsoftgraph/microsoft-graph-docs-contrib/concepts/office-365-connected-services.md

 ---
 title: "Configure Microsoft 365 services with the Microsoft Graph API in Visual Studio"
-description: "This article describes how to configure Connected Services in Visual Studio to use Microsoft Graph in an ASP.NET MVC application that displays events from the currently signed in user's calendar." ms.localizationpriority: high ms.prod: "reports"
+description: "Learn how to configure Connected Services in Visual Studio to use Microsoft Graph in an ASP.NET MVC application that displays events from the currently signed in user's calendar." ms.localizationpriority: high ms.prod: "reports"
 author: "sarahwxy"